Projection evolution and quantum spacetime: A quantum spacetime generated by a set of commuting mutiplication type position operators -- the quantum Minkowski spacetime

 where $C(x^0)=\{\vec{x}: (x^0)-\vec{x}^2 \ge 0 \}$.
 The expectation value of this operator,

 gives the probability that the particle described by the state $\Ket{\Psi}$ is in the light cone, both in the past and in the future directions, with the vertex at $x^0$.

 An important operator related to the time operator is the temporal component $\hat{p}_0$ of the four-momentum operator $\hat{p}=(\hat{p}_0,\hat{p}_1,\hat{p}_2,\hat{p}_3)$.
-In the spacetime representation, the operator, which is canonically conjugate to the position operator $\hat{x}$, is the generator of the translations in the spacetime,
+In the spacetime representation, the operator, which is canonically conjugate to the position operator $\hat{x}^\mu$, is the generator of translations in the spacetime of a single particle in the $\mu$ direction,

-The temporal component of the momentum operator measures, similarly to the spatial components, the value of the product ``inertia''$\times$``speed'' for the particle moving along the time direction.
-At the same time it also allows to determine \textbf{the arrow of time}: one direction corresponds to $p_0>0$, the opposite direction to $p_0<0$.
+To keep a consistent interpretation, the temporal component of the momentum operator should measure, similarly to the spatial components, the value of the product ``temporal inertia'' $\times$ ``speed in time'' for the particle moving along the time direction.

+In addition, because the temporal linear momentum is a component of the four momentum operator, it determines the arrow of time: one direction corresponds to $p_0>0$, the opposite direction to $p_0<0$.

 The traditional interpretation of $p_0$ as the energy holds only in the case when the equations of motion relate $p_0$ directly to the energy of the system, like in the Schr\"odinger equation $\hat{p}_0=\Ham$, $\Ham$ being the Hamiltonian.
 Similar relation is present in the relativistic Klein-Gordon equation, $p_0^2= m_0^2 + \vec{p}^2$.
-This type of relations can also be found for other physical systems.
+This type of relations exists also for other physical systems.
 In general, one can expect that in the spacetime representation, the equation of motion of a free particle relates its four-position to its four-momenta, with the possibility that also other degrees of freedom, if present, can be involved.

+Both the Schr\"odinger and the Klein-Gordon equations of motion allow to indirectly measure the temporal component $p_0$ of the four-vector momentum operator $\hat{p}$.
+It is traditionally expected that in our world the temporal momentum $p_0 \ge 0$, even though this feature does not follow from the mathematical structure of the model, as the $\hat{p}_0$ operator has the full spectrum $\RNumb$.